Tanjung Jati B power station

 - Coal Source:

-- Source of financing: Funding Phase II from Japan Bank for International Cooperation (JBIC) and co-financing by Bank of Tokyo-Mitsubishi UFJ, Sumitomo Mitsui Banking Corp and BNP Paribas.
-Cost $2.08 Billion
+- Phase II: Japan Bank for International Cooperation (JBIC) and co-financing by Bank of Tokyo-Mitsubishi UFJ, Sumitomo Mitsui Banking Corp and BNP Paribas.

 Articles and resources